 But the story of Abigail is in the Bible for a reason.
 Perhaps it’s because God wants us to see how her story was an important part of His.

 It’s worth noting that even after she married David, Abigail in the Bible still didn’t live a personal happily ever after.
 At one point she was kidnapped along with the rest of David’s men’s families.

 She did eventually bear him a son, but he was not chosen as the heir to the throne.
-What’s more, she was just one of several wives, which I’m sure doesn’t lead to the happiest of marriages.
+What’s more, she was just one of David’s wives, which I’m sure doesn’t lead to the happiest of marriages.

 Perhaps she watched with sorrow as one of David’s sons tried to usurp the throne and the royal family tore itself apart.
 It didn’t look like a great start to a lasting dynasty.

 The Bible isn’t a collection of fairy tales when it comes to individual stories.
-But it does have a “happily ever after” in the larger story—God’s grand plan to rescue his entire creation through his messy, sinful people, who are only made faultless through Christ.
+But it does have a “happily ever after” in the larger story—God’s grand plan to rescue His entire creation through his messy, sinful people, who are only made faultless through Christ.
 It is in THIS story that we can put our trust.